 0 – Hides the user just from the welcome screen

 1 – Shows the user on the welcome screen

-This is should be useful in getting any Administrator account of the Welcome screen in a public setting such as a library or classroom so that it will not be brute-forced.
-Be mindful that in these settings, the computers are often protected by SmartShield by Centurion Technologies so it has to be disable to make the changes.
+This is should be useful in getting the Local Administrator account of the Welcome screen in a public setting such as a library or classroom so that it will not be brute-forced.
+Be mindful that in these settings, the computers are often protected by SmartShield by Centurion Technologies so it has to be disabled to make the changes.